For many people, waking up is the hardest part of the day. Night owls often find getting up early in the morning difficult, even with an alarm clock.

-However, alarm clocks are far more reliable for waking up on time.
-That’s especially true if you’re not an early bird.
-If you must use an alarm clock or are shifting your sleep routine, use gentler versions.
-Choose those with a sunlight emulator or soft nature sounds to awaken you to reduce the negative effects of a startling alarm.
+However, alarm clocks are more reliable for waking up on time, especially if you’re not an early bird.
+Use gentler versions if you must use an alarm clock or shift your sleep routine.
+Choose those with a sunlight emulator or soft nature sounds to awaken you rather than a startling alarm.

 Is It Better to Wake Up Naturally or With an Alarm?

-As relatively new inventions, alarm clocks are effective, but they’re also a nuisance for our body chemistry.
+As relatively new inventions, alarm clocks are effective but also a nuisance for our body chemistry.

-We have many complex, interconnected mechanisms that regulate our sleeping and waking processes, and these were developed over thousands of years to ensure good results.
-In fact, our natural wake-up process begins over an hour before we open our eyes.
+We have many complicated, interconnected mechanisms regulating our sleeping and waking processes developed over thousands of years to ensure good results.
+Our natural wake-up process begins over an hour before we open our eyes.

 Alarm clocks, by contrast, cut through our sleep and disrupt our circadian rhythms by using stressful sounds to cause a sudden awakening.
 This is effective for ensuring we wake up exactly when we need to.
 However, it also causes stress and can leave us feeling groggy.

-This is especially true if alarms wake us before we’re able to finish our natural sleep cycle.
+This is especially true if alarms wake us before we can finish our natural sleep cycle.
 According to the CDC, 1 in 3 adults don’t get enough sleep, so it may be time to reconsider how we wake.

 Benefits of Waking Up Without an Alarm Clock

-When it occurs naturally, the process of waking up from a restful sleep is complex.
+When it occurs naturally, waking up from restful sleep is complex.
 Our bodies respond to the amount of light present, hormones, proteins, and biological rhythms.

-The protein PER has a significant role in the natural wake-up process.
-In fact, one study found that it acts as a genetic alarm clock.
-Unlike the alarms on our phones and clocks, this genetic alarm clock is gentle, waking us up over the course of an hour or so.
+The protein PER has a significant role in the natural wake-up process, and one study found that it acts as a genetic alarm clock.
+Unlike the alarms on our phones and clocks, this genetic alarm clock is gentle, waking us up over an hour or so.